Mia

 and giving weight to something that might easily drift.
 The work is

-made using highly manual scanning and printing methods, such as wood
+made using manual scanning and printing methods, such as wood

 block printing, carved sculptures and paintings with various tracing